sebbb420/sebbb420.github.io/README.md

 ![image](https://user-images.githubusercontent.com/118144889/202324863-1c4fbf2e-bf6d-4d7e-ae2d-f13283a8a940.png)

  Call of Duty: Modern Warfare II is a first-person shooter video game developed by Infinity Ward for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Microsoft Windows.
 It is the nineteenth game in the Call of Duty franchise, and the sequel to Call of Duty: Modern Warfare.
 Its logo was revealed on April 28th, 2022 the game was released on October 28th, 2022.

+Running on a new version of the IW engine, multiplayer mode supports cross-platform multiplayer and features a free-to-play battle royale mode, Warzone 2.0, a follow-up to the original Warzone.

+Modern Warfare II received generally favorable reviews from critics.
+It was a commercial success and broke several records for the series, including becoming the fastest Call of Duty game to generate US$1 billion in revenue

-This game has multiple gamemodes for you to play such as Campaign, Warzone 2.0, and Multiplayer
+This game has multiple gamemodes for you to play such as Campaign, Warzone 2.0, and Multiplayer.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/tnsOrbljnK0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

  Campaign
  <iframe width="560" height="315" src="https://www.youtube.com/embed/r72GP1PIZa0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

  "From small-scale, high-stakes infiltration tactical ops to highly classified missions, players will deploy alongside TF141 in a globe-trotting single-player campaign."
+Like its predecessor, the game takes place in a realistic and modern setting.
+The campaign follows British special forces unit Task Force 141 and Mexican Special Forces unit Los Vaqueros as they attempt to track down Iranian Quds Force major and terrorist Hassan Zyani.
+The game's main playable characters are John "Soap" MacTavish and Kyle "Gaz" Garrick of Task Force 141.

  Warzone 2.0
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_cA0oO1WMxo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>